Application of Transformers for Nonlinear Channel Compensation in Optical Systems: Numerical Results

 \subsection{Numerical Setup}

 Standard Rx-DSP output for $2^{19}$ and $2^{18}$ symbols were used in the training and evaluation of ANN models, respectively.
 A permuted congruential generator (PCG64) with different seeds for training and evaluation stages was employed.
 Models are trained for a mini-batch size of 512 using Adam optimizer with a learning rate scheduler that includes a warm-up stage, and a mean-squared-error loss function.
-Early stopping is used to stop the training if the model performance has not improved over 100 epochs.
+Early stopping is used to stop the training if the model performance has not improved for over 100 epochs.
 Note that the proposed ANN-NLC equalizers estimate the nonlinear distortions in one polarization.
 However, due to the symmetric nature of signal propagation in fiber medium, it has been shown that the same model can be used to generate the nonlinear error estimates for the other polarization by simply swapping input signals.
 This enables efficient learning of a generalized model that performs on both polarizations.
+Furthermore, the output layer can be slightly modified in order to generate the nonlinear estimates for both polarizations at the same time.